stephaneVercouillieBMID/slate/source/index.html.md

 In order to trigger this flow, you MUST send the Authorization Request to the following authorization endpoint: `https://mobileapp.sixdots.be/mobile/authorize`

+#### Pre-requisites
+Universal Links are available on iOS since version 9.0, and the itsme App itself is only available on iOS 9.0 or greater.

+App Links are available on Android since version 6.0.
+The itsme App is available on Android 4.2 or greater, and supports OpenID Connect authentication only on Android version 6.0 or greater.
+Please note that on Android versions between 4.2 and 6.0, using Universal/App Links could lead to sub-

 #### Apps requirements

 As per recommendations of [OAuth Working Group about the authentication process in native apps](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-12).